The conflict law places restrictions on what public employees may do on the job, after hours, and after leaving public service.

 Special public employee status

-"On the job" restrictions - conflict issues when an employee is acting in his public position
+"On the job" restrictions: conflict of interest issues when an employee is acting in his public position

 Public employees may never accept bribes pursuant to G.L.c.
 268A, § 2.